 - Targeted International Membership

-APSA's Targeted International Membership (TIM) is available to scholars in low-income and lower-middle income countries.
+APSA's Targeted International Membership (TIM) is available to scholars in low-income, non-OECD countries.
 Established as part of APSA's internationalization initiative in 2005, TIM provides the opportunity for scholars residing in eligible countries to become full members of the Association at a significantly reduced annual dues rate of $45.
 Benefits of TIM include complete access to APSA benefits, including: online services; discounted publications; eJOBS service; subscription to the electronic or hard copy versions of PS: Political Science & Politics, Perspectives on Politics, and the American Political Science Review; discounted registration for the Annual Meeting; and access to the Directory of Members.
 Learn more here.

 - Centennial Center: James Bryce Fund for International Political Science